cejobelo/hamtaro/README.md

 ## About

-With Hamtaro framework, create your modern and stable web application in a strict, simplified and organized environment using Php with Javascript.
+Create your modern and stable web application in a strict, simplified and organized environment.

+Do yourself a favor : use Hamtaro framework.

 ## Technologies